At 13 million acres, this is the largest national park and preserve in the United States

 Beyond exploring the old mining towns, other activities include backpacking and hiking, mountain biking, birding, camping, sportfishing and hunting, horseback riding, whitewater rafting and kayaking, mountaineering and ice climbing, wildlife viewing and flightseeing.
 In the winter visitors arrive to cross-country ski, snowmobile and snowshoe.

-Visitor facilities and services in Wrangell-St. Elias are limited when compared to Denali National Park and especially more traditional national parks in the continental U.S. The main visitor center is the Wrangell-St. Elias National Park Visitor Center (907-822-7250) open all year at Mile 106 of the Richardson Highway near Copper Center.
+Visitor facilities and services in Wrangell-St. Elias are limited when compared to Denali National Park and especially more traditional national parks in the contiguous U.S. The main visitor center is the Wrangell-St. Elias National Park Visitor Center (907-822-7250) open all year at Mile 106 of the Richardson Highway near Copper Center.
 The center features a video theater, natural history exhibits, bookstore and a large 3-D interactive map display.
 Outside a short nature trail leads to spectacular views of the Wrangell Mountains.

 In the historic train depot at the Kennecott Mill Town is the park's Kennecott Visitor Center (907-554-1105) where visitors go to pick up maps and brochures, check out historical displays or join a ranger-lead history walk of the company town.
 Other visitor centers include the Chitina Ranger Station (907-823-2205) at the end of the paved Edgerton Highway, the McCarthy Road Information Station at Mile 59 McCarthy Road and the Slana Ranger Station (907-822-7401) at the beginning of the Nabesna Road.